 With the “Einfach Raus-Ticket” you can travel with all trains in Austria for 2 – 5 persons for one day.
 The more people are in your group, the cheaper the trip will be.
 For two persons you pay €34,-, for each additional person more up to a maximum of five persons for €46,-.
 This means that if there are five of you, you can travel to Hallstatt for less than €10,- instead of €30,- per person.

 Now, what’s the downside?
 The downside is that these tickets during the week are only valid from 9 am and only for the slow trains.
 This results in taking the train at 10:38 am and arriving in Hallstatt at 1:24 pm.
-You can stay in Hallstatt until 18:32 and return to Salzburg at 21:22.
-You will have enough time but you get back late.
+You can stay in Hallstatt until 6:32 pm and return to Salzburg at 9:22 pm.
+You will have enough time, but you get back late.

 If you want to take the train with an Einfach Raus Ticket and check the schedule, visit the train company’s website!
 Change the language to English, and in the search, you change the filter options and tick the Einfach Raus checkbox only to get trains included in the ticket as a result.

-As I said before, the bus route of the 150 bus is beautiful and the connection is convenient.
+As I said before, the bus route of the 150 bus is beautiful, and the connection is convenient.
 So the train would only be an option if you want to save money as a group or if you go free because of the Eurail pass.
 Otherwise, always take the 150 bus and the train from Bad Ischl.

 How to get to Hallstatt by rental car?
 The most convenient way

-By far the best option for small groups would be a rental car.
+By far, the best option for small groups would be a rental car.
 It’s not only faster, Hallstatt is only 80 kilometers away, but you can make more out of your day trip.
-Hallstatt is on the other side of the lake district and the lake district is full of places almost as beautiful as Hallstatt.
+Hallstatt is on the other side of the lake district, and the lake district is full of places almost as beautiful as Hallstatt.
 Furthermore, you can take a different route back to the city.
 Let me explain this to you.